 This is a video produced in support of the Webley launch Strategy.

 The Paradigm was ready to come to market at the same time that Webley decided to drop their own sales staff and use Highland Outdoors as their sales outlet this effectively closed their operation in fact as far as I know there is only one very valued member of technical staff left and He has been there for ever.

 When Webley closed the project they signed over the Patent, the Paradigm name and the 150 or so stocks that had been made by Custom Stock to me.
 However none of it, is of any use, unless I have the actions to put in them, otherwise they are just a lot of expensive fire wood.
-This left Mikina, Martins Rubber and me vastly out of pocket and it took all of us a very long time to get over it.
-However Mikina have now agreed that if I can get enough customers, they will make the actions required but the minimum batch size would be 50 rifles.
-My objective would be to try and sell 150 to use up the stocks I have now got.
+This left Mikina, Martins Rubber and me vastly out-of-pocket and it took all of us a very long time to get over it.
+However, Mikina have now agreed that if I can get enough customers, they will make the actions required but the minimum batch size would be 50 rifles.
+My objective would be to try to sell 150 to use up the stocks I have now got.